 Continued to encourage sustainable travel particularly via take-up of our cycle-to-work scheme and use of public transport for all regular travel to meetings.

-Continued to recycle as much as possible using an established local supplier.
-In our case we use Brighton Paper Round
+We have continued to recycle as much as possible using an established local supplier.
+In our case we use Brighton Paper Round.

 Comments and suggestions